CosmWasm/docs-deprecated/docs/05-actor-model/01-idea.md

 to be always between `1 mmo` and `100 mmo`, but it would be ideally `15%` what Warrior owns.
-This means, that the quest would be worth less for every subsequent player, until Warrior would be broke, left with nothing, and will no longer be able to payout players.
+This means, that the quest would be worth less for every subsequent player, until Warrior would be broke, left with nothing, and will no longer be able to pay out players.

 So what would the flow look like?
 The first game would send a `Payout` message to the `WarriorNpc` contract, with info on who should get the reward.
 Warrior